 Also note that towards finding the highest social welfare combination of Bids, the Capacity Contract Duration for which Bids apply, is not considered.
 Indeed, the Bids are only judged based on their Bid Price, which has a 1-year granularity (i.e. Bid Price expressed in €/MW/year).
-The impact of taking into account the Capacity Contract

-Duration on the cost-efficiency of the CRM Auction outcome is not straightforward and depends on a number of assumptions.
+The impact of taking into account the Capacity Contract Duration on the cost-efficiency of the CRM Auction outcome is not straightforward and depends on a number of assumptions.
 For instance, there is no formal data on the future cost of capacity compared to the cost of current contracts, so any welfare-optimizing choice would be based on assumptions regarding the anticipated trend of the cost of capacity.
 Furthermore, it would not be fair towards Prequalified CRM Candidates to judge on Bids based on the Capacity Contract Duration, which serves in the first place to create a level-playing field among CMUs requiring more/less investments.

-5.1.2 Y-1 auction: Cost minimization with minimal volume to be procured

-Again, in this section on the objective function, grid feasibility constraints are considered not active and therefore not influencing the auction algorithm.
-The objective remains the same with or without grid constraints though, as grid constraints only restrict the set of plausible auction outcomes, i.e. by rejecting certain combinations of Bids which are together not grid feasible.
+5.1.2 Y-1 auction: Cost minimization with minimal volume to be procured same with or without grid constraints though, as grid constraints only restrict the set of plausible auction outcomes, i.e. by rejecting certain combinations of Bids which are together not grid feasible.